-Rutgers Robert Wood Johnson Medical School 317 George Street • Suite 215 • New Brunswick, NJ 08901 Tel: 732-235-6307 • Fax: 732-235-9570 • rwjms.rutgers.edu essive he three recently appointed department chairs at Rutgers Robert Wood Johnson Medical School all speak with great conviction about the motivation that drives them and the experiences that have inspired them.
+Rutgers Robert Wood Johnson Medical School 317 George Street • Suite 215 • New Brunswick, NJ 08901 Tel: 732-235-6307 • Fax: 732-235-9570 • rwjms.rutgers.edu Three Department Chairs Bring OBLESSIVE to the Table

+The three recently appointed department chairs at Rutgers Robert Wood Johnson Medical School all speak with great conviction about the motivation that drives them and the experiences that have inspired them.
 They represent decades of excellence in their own specialties and are eager to add their clinical and research knowledge to the highly regarded medical school faculty's legacy.